lukehunter/ssgallery/README.md

 ## A Note about Disqus
 Disqus identifies comment pages using a page identifier and/or a page url (see: https://help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables). ssgallery uses an md5 hash of the original source image for the identifier, and does not bother to provide a url.
 This means as long as the source image is not modified, the comments should still show up correctly even if the url changes.
 If you change domains after disqus comments have been entered, you may need to use the [Disqus migration tool](https://help.disqus.com/customer/portal/articles/286778-migration-tools) to move them.

-## known issues
+## known issues / limitations
-- If you run ssgallery multiple times and remove some images in between runs, you will end up with extra files in your destination folder.
-Over time this could grow and start wasting disk space.
-A simple workaround is to completely delete the target folder and re-generate from scratch occasionally.
 - Thumbnail sizes other than 170x130 are not currently supported.
 Some changes to the CSS are required.
+- There is no support for paging.
+Really large albums may not scale well since all thumbnails are on one page.
 - Layout is a little small on mobile devices.
 Could use some responsive design.
+- If you run ssgallery multiple times and remove some images in between runs, you will end up with extra files in your destination folder.
+Over time this could grow and start wasting disk space.
+A simple workaround is to completely delete the target folder and re-generate from scratch occasionally.
 - Occasionally File.Copy throws an IOException related to disk space even when plenty of space is available.
 Setting the following registry key may help:

    HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters\IRPStackSize DWORD 0x0000000f (15)